Financial Ratio Analysis

 There are different types of financial ratios covered in financial ratio analysis representing different aspects of the company’s abilities & potentials.
 These are

 - Profitability Ratios

 - Investment Ratios

-Liquidity ratios is the type of financial ratios that contain set of ratios that describe the liquidity potential of the company.
-Liquidity financial ratios has further two types.
+Liquidity ratios is the type of financial ratios that contain a set of ratios that describe the liquidity potential of the company.
+These ratios have further two types: